MakisVarv/fastapi-auth-starter/README.md

 > **Status:** In progress

-A backend-focused authentication and authorization system built with **FastAPI** to practice production-oriented application structure, explicit dependency boundaries, and maintainable security workflows.
+A reusable backend-focused authentication and authorization system built with **FastAPI** to practice production-oriented application structure, explicit dependency boundaries, and maintainable security workflows.

 The project is intentionally designed around **Clean Architecture principles** rather than framework-first organization, keeping domain and application logic independent from FastAPI, SQLAlchemy, and other infrastructure concerns.